 From 1981-1984 I lived and worked from home in Minneapolis, MN.
 I was attracted to that city to be a part of a theater company and though that didn’t pan out like I thought it would, I continued to develop my shoemaking craft and entered the craft fair circuit.
 This was a great way to take orders for shoes and boots and still be a single mother, working from home.

-Having my own craft that is portable has allowed me to relocate to different areas and different communities.
-I have loved the freedom of movement it allows and thanks to the internet, clients can track my journey around the country.
+Having my own craft that was portable allowed me to relocate to different areas and different communities.
+I loved the freedom of movement it allowed and thanks to the internet, clients could track my journey around the country.
 I moved to Chicago in June ’07 and count this as another adventure in the life of a cobbler: adapting to a big city environment and finding a customer base within and outside of this community.
-Now I’ve started a shoemaking school and am having a great time teaching shoemaking and leather working to a variety of people–some of whom are flying in from Seattle and NYC to learn from the Chicago School of Shoemaking.
+In 2011, I founded a shoemaking and leatherworking school and am having a great time teaching shoemaking and leather working to a variety of people–some of whom are flying in from Seattle, LA and NYC to learn at the Chicago School of Shoemaking.

-I have a fabulous niche: I am one of the few people in the USA who makes custom fit shoes and boots from scratch, by hand.
-This allows for a great amount of freedom in fit and style and I am grateful for the opportunity to provide this service while satisfying my own need to be in connection with my creativity.
+I enjoyed a fabulous niche: I was one of the few people in the USA who made custom fit shoes and boots from scratch, by hand.
+That allowed a great amount of freedom in fit and style and I am grateful for the chance to provide that service while satisfying my own need for creativity.

 Though I no longer make custom shoes or boots for clients, I am delighted to teach others what I learned over the past 46 years to give them a head start in their own shoemaking journey.